Vallow-Daybell murders: Lori (2023)

-On March 21, 2023, the judge removed the death penalty from Lori due to newly uncovered DNA evidence, discovered too close to the trial to be tested and admitted into court.
+On March 21, 2023, the judge removed the possibility of the death penalty from Lori's trial due to newly uncovered DNA evidence, discovered too close to the trial to be tested and admitted into court.

 Lori's trial began on April 3, 2023, in the Ada County Courthouse in Boise, Idaho.
 She did not testify in her own defense.
 Her lawyers did not call any witnesses, while the prosecution called about 60 people to testify.
 On April 15, pictures of the children's corpses were shown to jurors and audience.
 Lori asked to be excused from court that day; this was denied, as the defendant in a felony case must be present at all significant proceedings.

-Melanie Gibb, Audrey Barattiero (another former friend of Lori who had also participated in her religious group) and Ian Pawlowski (the husband of Lori's niece Melani) testified about Lori's beliefs and her claims that she could cast out Satan and other evil spirits.
+Melanie Gibb, Audrey Barattiero (another former friend of Lori's who had also participated in her religious group) and Ian Pawlowski (the husband of Lori's niece Melani) testified about Lori's beliefs and her claims that she could cast out Satan and other evil spirits.
 Barattiero said that when she grew uncomfortable about Lori's beliefs and decided to dissolve their friendship, Lori threatened to murder her and dispose of her body in trash bags.

 In the light of the evidence that pointed to Alex Cox's direct involvement in the murders, prosecutors stated that Lori Vallow Daybell had "groomed" and "manipulated" her brother to participate in her crimes.
-Lori's sister Summer Shiflet testified that Alex had suffered brain damage in a car accident and that his decision-making was "stuck at a teenage level".
-Zulema Pastenes said that Alex was entirely under the influence of Chad and Lori, who had convinced him that he was a reincarnated warrior of God and that "the only reason he had come to Earth was to protect Lori".
+Lori's sister Summer Shiflet testified that Alex had suffered brain damage in a car accident and that his decision-making was "stuck at a teenage level."
+Zulema Pastenes said that Alex was entirely under the influence of Chad and Lori, who had convinced him that he was a reincarnated warrior of God and that "the only reason he had come to Earth was to protect Lori."